mguardarini/boilerplate-clojure-service/README.md

 - **http-kit "2.3.0"**: An efficient, low-latency HTTP server/client library for Clojure.
 - **com.stuartsierra/dependency "1.0.0"** and **com.stuartsierra/component "1.1.0"**: Libraries for managing dependencies and building component-based systems, respectively.
 - **ring/ring-defaults "0.3.2"**: Ring middleware defaults for common settings.
-- **ring/ring-mock "0.4.0"** and **ring-mock "0.1.5"**: Libraries for mocking Ring requests and responses in tests.
 - **prismatic/schema "1.4.1"**: A library for defining data schemas and validating data.
 - **clj-http "3.12.3"**: A simple HTTP client for Clojure.
-- **state-flow-helpers/state-flow-helpers "0.1.0-XABLAW"** and **nubank/state-flow "5.14.5"**: Libraries for managing state and flow control in applications.

 ## Features